 Almond Cookies is Recipe.
 I know you will love this cookie recipe!
 It only takes a couple of minutes to make, and you have a perfectly baked cookie in 15 minutes.
 There is one other family favorite cookie that you might want to check out as well, these addicting Peanut Butter Chocolate Cookies.

 You’ll want to make these scrumptious cookies today!

 So, now that autumn has arrived, and the kids are back to school, I’m in the mood to bake cookies.

 I like to make fresh cookies for my kid’s lunches, and these almond cookies are always a favorite in our house!
 Since this is my mother’s recipe, I thought it would be nice to name them after her.

 She would be so tickled to know that her baking legacy lives on.

-So, I remember her packing them in my lunch and all my friends would want to trade their desserts for mine.
-I didn’t usually trade these cookies since I LOVE these cookies.
+So, I remember her packing them in my lunch, and all my friends would want to swap with me.
+These cookies were such an incredible treat that I didn’t usually trade them with my friends.

 Also, the cool thing about them is that they freeze well, so make a double batch and freeze some for later.
 You can freeze the dough or the baked cookie, whichever suits your fancy.

 Amy's Almond Cookie Recipe